 Mrs. John Flynn and Thomas F. Brophy, of this place, have been

-saddened by news of the death of their brother, John Brophy, a
+saddened by news of the death of their brother,

 well-known and esteemed resident of Phelps.
 His demise occurred at his